Herman, Morton, The Architecture of Victorian Sydney, 1964

 Featuring stunning drawings and photographs, Bates Smart: 150

-nations architecture through the work and personalities of a
+architecture through the work and personalities of a single

-single architectural practice.
-With a diverse range of projects
+architectural practice.
+With a diverse range of projects and varying

-and varying scales, the firm that has developed from Joseph Reed
+scales, the firm that has developed from Joseph Reed in 1853 to

-in 1853 to Bates Smart today, this book as a great collection of a
+Bates Smart today, this book as a great collection of a their huge

 Crafti, S.